sdomi003/lexical_analyzer_coding_challenge/README.md

 ![StateDiagram](lex_coding_challenge.png)

-Starting at state 1, you read in a letter at a time.
+Starting at state 1, you read in a character at a time.

 For each state, you have two options.
 Either you read in a letter, or you read in a number.